astegmaier/playground-yarn-hoisting-lexical/README.md

 This is a simple monorepo with two packages, `a` and `b`.
 We want each to use their own specified versions of lexical-related packages.
 However, yarn4 hoisting mixes things up.

-`a` is trying to use older versions of lexical packages, this dependency chain (simplified):
+`a` is trying to use older versions of lexical packages, and has this dependency chain (simplified):

 ```jsonc
 {